The health of a community can only be as strong as

 Asthma is the most common chronic disease in childhood and the leading cause of non-injury hospitalization among children from birth to age 15.
 Children in high-poverty, inner-city neighborhoods are at particularly high risk for asthma, and asthma rates are far higher among African Americans than among whites.
 In Baltimore City, 20 percent of children suffer from asthma, compared to 9 percent of children nationally.
 Moreover, an African-American resident of Baltimore is six-and-a-half times more likely to have an asthma-related emergency department visit than a white resident, and an African-American child is three times more likely to be hospitalized for asthma than a white child.
 In addition to hospitalizations, asthma is a leading cause of school absenteeism for children.

 In an effort to address this serious health concern, Baltimore Medical System (BMS) created a two-year pilot asthma improvement project for the Baltimore City public schools where BMS operates school-based health centers.
-BMS will create an “asthma team” consisting of a community health worker, an asthma nurse, and a project coordinator, who will oversee screening and follow-up care for children at the schools served by BMS.
+An “asthma team” consisting of a community health worker, an asthma nurse, and a project coordinator, will oversee screening and follow-up care for children at four schools served by BMS.

-The asthma team will administer a screening questionnaire to identify students with asthma, and to document the severity of their symptoms.
-The team will follow children who have asthma to ensure that they are on appropriate medications and have “asthma action plans” – written plans that spell out the care a child needs, based on his or her symptoms.
+In the first year of the pilot project, the BMS asthma team documented the extent and severity of asthma among students in the four schools.
+The team follows children who have asthma to ensure that they are on appropriate medications and have “asthma action plans” – written plans that spell out the care a child needs, based on his or her symptoms.
 Those children who are identified as having poorly controlled asthma will receive individualized care coordination to help them and their families keep the asthma under control.
 The asthma team also will work with the children’s primary health care providers to ensure that they are aware of and supportive of the child’s asthma care.

 Among those students diagnosed with asthma, BMS expects to document significant improvements in symptoms, reduced use of asthma rescue medications, and improved school attendance.
 The team will closely monitor school attendance of children served by this project, with the expectation that attendance will improve once children are enrolled in the project and to keep asthma symptoms under control.